flipflopplop/webapi-assignment1/README.md

 ## Database System
 The database for this module is simulated with a series of arrays, stored in the `database.js` file.

-> Please do not delete this file as it is essential for the module to function.
+> Please do not delete this file as it is essential for this module to function.

 ## Testing
 The file `sample.js` contains the full list of available functions with working examples provided by this library module.
 You can test out the module with this file with `npm test`: